ncsurobotics/SW9-Documentation/README.md

 - Top level img folder is for site images, not images used in docs
 - Each subteam should have an `img` and `diagram` folder for images and diagrams (drawio / diagrams.net).
 - Using `jpg` / `jpeg` images is HIGHLY recommended over `png` images.
 If using `png` images, consider using `pngquant` to compress them first.
-- Diagrams should be generated using drawio / diagrams.net (use desktop app).
+- Diagrams should be generated using drawio / diagrams.net (use desktop app), or using the D2 language.
 Store the source files in `diagram` folders (in each subteam's folder).
 When exporting a jpg / png, place it in the `img` folder.
 Use the same name as the diagram source.
 For larger diagrams, it is probably best to render at 200% zoom.
+When D2 is used, the source `.d2` file should be included in the `diagram` folder.
+Additionally, the ELK engine is preferred for rendering `jpg` / `png` files from D2.
 - Images in markdown (these are custom features not standard markdown)
     - To choose image size, use attribute list `![](path/to/image){: style="width:80%;height:50%"}`.
 Either width, height, or both can be used.
     - To center an image, add the `center` class to the attribute list `{: .center}`